 Incident response tactics and procedures have evolved rapidly over the past several years.
 Data breaches and intrusions are growing more complex.
 Adversaries are no longer compromising one or two systems in your enterprise; they are compromising hundreds.
-Your team can no longer afford antiquated incident response techniques that fail to properly identify compromised systems, provide ineffective containment of the breach, and ultimately fail to rapidly remediate the incident.
+Your

 This in-depth incident response course provides responders with advanced skills to hunt down, counter, and recover from a wide range of threats within enterprise networks, including APT adversaries, organized crime syndicates, and hactivism.
-Constantly updated, the incident response course (FOR508) addresses today's incidents by providing hands-on incident response tactics and techniques that elite responders are successfully using in real-world breach cases.
+Constantly updated, FOR508 addresses today's incidents by providing hands-on incident response tactics and techniques that elite responders are successfully using in real-world breach cases.

-GATHER YOUR INCIDENT RESPONSE TEAM IT'S TIME TO GO HUNTING!
+GATHER YOUR INCIDENT RESPONSE TEAM - IT'S TIME TO GO HUNTING!